eligosource/eventsourced/README.md

 Sender references
 -----------------

-The *Eventsourced* library preserves sender actor references (accessible via the `sender` member field in `Actor`) for all
+The *Eventsourced* library preserves sender references for all

-- message exchanges with actors that are modified with `Eventsourced`, `Receiver`, `Emitter` and/or `Conform` and
+- message exchanges with actors that are modified with `Eventsourced`, `Receiver`, `Emitter` and/or `Confirm` and
-- message exchanges with destinations via channels (with some limitations for reliable channels, as described below)
+- message exchanges with destination actors via channels (with some limitations for reliable channels, as described below)

-i.e. there's no difference in sender reference usage between event-sourced actor applications and plain actor applications.
-If you know how sender references work in Akka [actors](http://doc.akka.io/docs/akka/snapshot/scala/actors.html), the following will sound familiar to you.
+i.e. event-sourced actor applications can make use of sender references in the same way as plain actor applications.
+If you know how sender references work with Akka [actors](http://doc.akka.io/docs/akka/snapshot/scala/actors.html), the following will sound familiar to you.

 ![Processor reply](https://raw.github.com/eligosource/eventsourced/master/doc/images/senderrefs-1.png)